igrigorik/videospeed/ourchanges.md

 - Made button presses on options page a bit more obvious by animating them and adding hover styling.

 - Improved logging adding the caller information (where available) and more details when a video event happens incase there may be multiple video players to determine which one.

+- Added the ability to automatically enable subtitles and auto disable autoplay for youtube.com.